introdh/intro-dh-jesspoirierx/DH_FinalProject_Grant_Poirier.md

 ## Table of Contents
 List of participants

 Abstract

 Narrative

 Enhancing the humanities

 Environmental scan

 History of the project

 Work plan

 Staff

 Final product and dissemination

 ## List of Participants
 ### Baughan, Elizabeth - Advisor
-Professor of Archaeology
-Department of Classics, University of Richmond
+Professor of Archaeology in theDepartment of Classics, University of Richmond

 ### Nelson, Robert K. - Project Manager
 Director of the Digital Scholarship Lab, University of Richmond